 Students at Berry College in northwest Georgia enjoy plenty of room to roam.

 The Berry campus, tucked into the foothills of the Appalachian Mountains, covers more than 27,000 acres — nearly twice the land area of Manhattan.
-With an enrollment of 2,110, each student at Berry can claim what’s essentially his or her own 13-acre plot.
+With a 2018 enrollment of 2,014, each student at Berry can claim what’s essentially his or her own 13-acre plot.
 Not surprisingly, Berry College boasts not only the largest contiguous college campus in the U.S. but the largest one in the world.

 “It’s easy to be alone at Berry, although it’s hard to be lonely,” says Peter Lawler, a professor of government at the private school.